 Setting up ring topologies requires specific hardware capabilities:

-For REP (Resilient Ethernet Protocol): Cisco Industrial Ethernet switches (like IE series - E 2000, IE 3000, IE 4000, IE 5000) or Catalyst switches supporting the feature (Catalyst switches with IOS 15.0+ support REP).
+For REP (Resilient Ethernet Protocol): Cisco Industrial Ethernet switches (like IE series, IE 2000, IE 3000, IE 4000, IE 5000) or Catalyst switches supporting the feature (Catalyst switches with IOS 15.0+ support REP).

-For ERPS (Ethernet Ring Protection Switching): Switches compatible with G.8032, like Cisco ME3600X, ME3800X series, Juniper EX series with enhanced ERPS support, Nokia 7750 Service Router series etc.
+For ERPS (Ethernet Ring Protection Switching): Switches compatible with G.8032, like Cisco ME3600X, ME3800X series, Juniper EX series with enhanced ERPS support, Nokia 7750 Service Router series, etc.

 For SONET/SDH: Requires specialized Optical Transport Network (OTN) equipment, multiplexers (like Cisco ONS 15454), and Add-Drop Multiplexers (ADMs).